awsdocs/amazon-personalize-developer-guide/doc_source/aws-personalize-set-up-permissions.md

 1. Copy the **Role ARN** value and save it\.
 You need it to import a dataset into Amazon Personalize\.

+1. If you are using AWS KMS for encryption, give your Amazon Personalize service role permission to use your key\.
+For more information see [Using key policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.

-   Next, you need upload training data and grant Amazon Personalize access to your Amazon S3 bucket\.
+   Next, if you are completing the getting started exercise, you are ready create your training data and grant Amazon Personalize access to your Amazon S3 bucket\.
 See [Creating the Training Data](gs-prerequisites.md#gs-upload-to-bucket)\.

+   If you are not completing the getting started exercise, you are ready to import your data\.
+See [Preparing and Importing Data](data-prep.md)\.